Location: 75 kilometres southeast of the city of Durango, Mexico.

 Geological Model & Completed Phase I & II Drill Program

 On December 23, 2013, a technical report was released and titled, Preliminary Economic Assessment for the La Joya Property, Durango, Mexico, with an effective date October 21, 2013, as amended March 4, 2014 (“PEA”).
-The PEA was prepared in compliance with NI 43-101 by EBA Engineering Consultants, a Tetra Tech Company (EBA) and is available on our website.
-Summaries of the current inferred resources used for the PEA, a preliminary Life of Mine Plan (LOMP), operating costs, capital costs and project economics are presented in below.
-All currency values are presented in US$ unless otherwise specified.
+The PEA was prepared following the standards established in NI 43-101 by EBA Engineering Consultants, a Tetra Tech Company (EBA).

-The PEA focuses on the first stage of La Joya development ("Starter Pit") as a low strip, open pit with an initial 9 year life of mine plan ("LOMP") and opportunities for expansion.
-This approach provides attractive economic returns using conservative metal price estimates and lower initial capital costs, which are more attractive in the current market.
-The conceptual open pit operation would be in conjunction with a 5,000 tonnes per day (tpd) conventional mill and flotation/leaching plant to produce a high grade silver-copper concentrate with gold credits.
-The Starter Pit will have a conceptual average annual production of 3.9 million silver equivalent (AgEQ)* ounces per year and approximately 5 million ounces AgEQ* per year for each of the first 4 years of operation.
-An expansion of the Starter Pit to include additional resources within a larger pit would then be contemplated.
+The PEA focuses on the first stage of La Joya development ("Starter Pit") as a low strip, open pit with an initial 9-year life of mine plan ("LOMP").
+The conceptual open pit operation would be in conjunction with a 5,000 tonnes per day (tpd) conventional mill and flotation/leaching plant to produce a high-grade silver-copper concentrate with gold credits.

 La Joya Resources

 The La Joya mineral deposit is defined as a silver copper- gold skarn with disseminated to semi-massive sulphide (bornite –chalcopyrite) with three main ore types; Mantos, Structures and Contact Zone.
-The updated Mineral Resource estimations for the La Joya Project provided estimated Inferred Resources of 126.7 million tonnes grading 23.5 gpt Ag, 0.19%Cu and 0.17 gpt Au containing 95.9 million ounces of silver, 533 million pounds of copper and 716,000 ounces of gold.
+The updated Mineral Resource estimations for the La Joya Project, considering a cutoff grade of 60 g/t Ag-Eq, provided estimated Inferred Resources of 27.9 million tonnes grading 58 g/t Ag, 0.48% Cu and 0.28 g/t Au containing 51.6 million ounces of silver, 295 million pounds of copper and 251,400 ounces of gold.

 Cut Off g/t